The Kennedy Forum Annual Meeting 2019

 Working Well: Innovative Strategies in Workplace Well-Being

-Addressing employee mental health and well-being are increasingly a top priority for business leaders, especially amid rising rates of overdoses and suicides nationwide.
+Addressing employee mental health and well-being is increasingly a top priority for business leaders, especially amid rising rates of overdoses and suicides nationwide.
 Taking a proactive approach to caring for the body and the mind benefits everyone.
-Stress, burnout, addiction, and depression ultimately cost employers billions in productivity and health care related expenses.
+Stress, burnout, addiction, and depression ultimately cost employers billions in productivity and healthcare-related expenses.
 As today’s top talent demands better access to mental health care and innovative strategies to address well-being, executives must be prepared to redefine workplace culture and showcase tangible solutions.
 Given their collective purchasing power, business leaders are in a unique position to drive systemic change.
 This year, The Kennedy Forum convenes advocates, employers, HR professionals, labor leaders, and others to shine a spotlight on workplace well-being, and, in turn, create a better health care system for all.

 Chicago Cultural Center

 Workplace Wellness at Chicago Cultural Center

 8:00 am Grand Ballroom Opens and Breakfast

 8:30 am Welcome and Invocation